skyvers/skyve-dev-guide/_pages/appendix.md

 In your project _config_ folder, right-click the _MyAppName - Generate Domain.launch_ task and choose _Run As_->_MyAppName - Generate Domain_

-* When downloading Eclipse, ensure you have selected Eclipse for Java EE (Enterprise Edition) Developers as the non-Enterprise Edition is missing libraries that Skyve utilises, as well as plugins that are used for local deployment.

 #### Problems deploying your app

 * If you're using the collaboration option in [Skyve Foundry](https://foundry.skyve.org/foundry), or have exported your project, check that you selected the `Default` theme first.